 Graduates are prepared to accept active leadership roles in curriculum design at schools and other learning institutions.
 Common job opportunities include curriculum coordinator, instructional coach, director of instruction and curriculum specialist.

-The U.S. Bureau of Labor Statistics (BLS) reported that instructional coordinators earned a median annual salary of $64,450 in 2018 (www.bls.gov).
-Employment opportunities within this occupation were expected to increase at an average rate of 6% during the 2018-2028 decade, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that instructional coordinators earned a median annual salary of $66,970 in 2020 (www.bls.gov).
+Employment opportunities within this occupation were expected to increase at a faster than average rate of 6% during the 2019-2029 decade, according to the BLS.

 Continuing Education Information